learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 ## 2. Remove all the unecessary cruft from the container with distroless

-The current image ships Node.js as well as `yarn`, `npm`, `bash` and a lot of other executables.
+The current image ships Node.js as well as `yarn`, `npm`, `bash` and a lot of other binaries.
 It's also based on Ubuntu.
 So you have a full fledge operating system with all its little binaries and utilities.

 You don't need any of those when you run your container.
 The only dependency you need is Node.js.